danielepalumbo89/NICAR17/D3: How to make reusable charts for different platforms.md

    The implementation is the stage in which we develop style and chart identity.
    We also decide with which frame we want to work with.
 And nowadays Frame are really important.

-- Mobile: 340px x 482px (In my experience, the best w and h);
+- Mobile: 340px x 482px (In my experience, the best w and h for mobile working across most the devices);
-- Desktop: 730px 530px (This variates depending on your article page);
+- Desktop: 730px x 530px (This variates depending on your article page);
-- Social: 560px 750px (People love scrolling).
+- Social: 560px x 750px (People love scrolling, let's develop in vertical).
+- Video: 1920px x 1080px (Yes!
+Video!)